iboyko21/Organika/README.md

 # Organika Online Store
-## Getting Started with Create React App

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project was created and bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Available Scripts